-Some objects seem particularly suitable to be used for preparing loudspeakers.
-The lightness and characteristic sound of ping pong balls might be a reason, why they have been favourable objects for this.
+Some objects seem particularly suitable for use in preparing loudspeakers.
+Perhaps ping pong balls were favored objects for this due to their lightness and characteristic sound.
 Comparing several of these set-ups reveals that—fortunately!—using a similar technology can still result in completely different works.

 In Music for Pure Waves, Bass Drums and Acoustic Pendulums (1980) Alvin Lucier uses four bass drums and places them in front of four loudspeakers.
 A low sinus sweep is played through these loudspeakers and the membranes of the bass drums start to vibrate, according to their resonance to the frequency of the sinus wave.
 In front of each drum a ping pong ball is hanging from the ceiling, just touching the drum head.
 The vibrations of the skin push the ping pong ball away from the drum.
 Depending of the moment of hitting the drum, when the ball falls back, as well as the direction and amount of vibrations of the drum head, the ping pong ball will be pushed away next time with more or less force.
-Although the set-up seems to be four times the same, the results of the small differences in material of bass drum, loudspeaker and ping pong ball can be clearly perceived in the movement of the ping pong balls and the resulting sound.
+Although the set-up seems to be four versions of the same thing, the small differences—in material of bass drum, loudspeaker and ping pong ball—can be clearly perceived in the movement of the ping pong balls and the resulting sound.
 The shape of the ping pong balls reminds me of the head of a drum stick, and these drums seem mysteriously “played” by the ping pong balls.

 Christian Skjødt uses 16 loudspeakers and an equal amount of ping pong balls in Inclinations (2016).
-Here again each loudspeaker with ping pong ball combination creates its own rhythm, but due to the ping pong balls moving in upwards direction they fall down much faster than in Lucier’s set-up.
-This causes a constantly changing, soft and noisy rumbling.
-Christian is not using any other material such as a plastic bag or drums.
-Since the frequencies played through the loudspeakers are too low for humans to be heard, all sound is produced by the collisions of ping pong balls and loudspeaker membranes.
+Here again each loudspeaker with ping pong ball combination creates its own rhythm, but due to the ping pong balls moving in an upwards direction, they fall down much faster than in Lucier’s set-up.
+This causes a constantly changing, soft, and noisy rumbling.
+Christian does not use any other material, such as a plastic bag or drums.
+Since the frequencies played through the loudspeakers are too low to be heard by humans, all sound is produced by the collisions of ping pong balls and loudspeaker membranes.
 The minimal visual quality of this installation underlines the focus on these sonic events.